spencermountain/dumpster-dive/README.markdown

 ````
 this library uses:
 *[unbzip2-stream](https://github.com/regular/unbzip2-stream) to stream a compressed file

-*[xml-stream](https://github.com/assistunion/xml-stream) to navigate the large xml file, and *[wtf_wikipedia](https://github.com/spencermountain/wtf_wikipedia) to parse the article contents into pretty JSON.
+*[xml-stream](https://github.com/assistunion/xml-stream) to navigate the large xml file, and

+*[wtf_wikipedia](https://github.com/spencermountain/wtf_wikipedia) to parse the article contents into almost-pretty JSON.

-Using these tools, you can get a highly-queryable wikipedia on a laptop in an afternoon.
+Using these tools, you can get a highly-queryable wikipedia on a laptop in a nice afternoon.

 clone and `npm install` then,